 They are the leads best suited for pinning down left ventricle abnormalities, especially of the anterior and posterior walls.

-On a normal electrocardiogram, QRS are predominantly negative in V1 and V2 leads and predominantly positive in V4 to V6 (Rs pattern).
+On a normal electrocardiogram, QRS are predominantly negative in leads V1 and V2 and predominantly positive in leads V4 to V6 (Rs pattern).

 - V1: this chest lead registers potentials from the atria, part of the septum and the right ventricle anterior wall.
 The QRS complex is formed by a small R wave (septum depolarization) followed by a deep S wave (ventricles activation), see QRS morphology.

 - V2: the electrode for this precordial lead rests over the right ventricle wall.
 Therefore, the R wave is slightly bigger than in V1, followed by a deep S wave.

-- V3: It is the transitional lead between the electrocardiogram left and right potentials, as the electrode rests over the interventricular septum.
-The R and S waves are almost identical (Biphasic QRS).
+- V3: it is the transitional lead between the electrocardiogram left and right potentials, as the electrode rests over the interventricular septum.
+The R and S waves are almost identical (biphasic QRS complex).

 - V4: the electrode for this chest lead rests over the left ventricle apex, where the walls are thicker.
 Therefore, it presents a tall R wave followed by a small S wave (right ventricle depolarization).

-- V5 y V6: These electrocardiogram leads are situated over the Left Ventricle myocardium, which has thinner walls than in V4.
-Therefore, the R wave is not as tall as in V4, preceded by a small q wave (septum depolarization).
+- V5 y V6: these electrocardiogram leads are situated over the left ventricle myocardium, which has thinner walls than in V4.
+Therefore, the R wave is not as tall as in lead V4, preceded by a small q wave (septum depolarization).

 Right-side and Posterior Leads

 When suspecting of a right ventricle Infarction or posterior infarction, it is advisable to place electrodes in unusual positions.